bacontime/games-mirror/rules/tricktaking-thecrew.md

 ---
 title: Ship's Crew
+subtitle: Cooperative mission-based trick-taking
+players: 3-5
+equipment: "Deck: 2-10 in 4 suites, + 4 trumps.Requires additional tokens."
+author: Rüdiger Dorn
+layout: game
 parent: Trick-taking Games
 has_children: true
 nav_exclude: false
 ---

-# Ship's Crew

-*Cooperative mission-based trick-taking for 2-5*

-Players
-: 2-5 (variants for 2,3,5)

-Deck
-: 2-10 in 4 suites, + 4 trumps;
+This game uses a deck with cards 2-10 in 4 suites, in addition to 4 trump cards.

-Task Deck
-: Second deck with no trumps;

-Equipment
-: Tokens for communication and tasks
+It also requires the use of a second "Task Deck" with no trumps, and assorted tokens for communication and tasks.

 ## Rules